sugrkn/RemoteRepo_AutomationBootcamp_CapstoneProject_Deliverable1_Front-End/README.md

 remote repo for automation bootcamp - capstone project - deliverable 1 - front-end
 this remote repository on github.com is the code from visual studio code + playwright. the filename is saucedemo_e2e.spec.ts
+Adding this line as a way to make and commit changes on the readme-edits branch